 Property Damage Liability

 Tip: We’d highly recommend that truck drivers don’t settle for the minimum needed insurance.
-Instead, it’d be wise to increase the coverage amount to cover the actual cost of injuries and damage.
+Instead, it’d be wise to increase the coverage amount to cover the actual cost of injuries and property damage.
 This way, they wouldn’t have to pay extra money.

 Additional Types of Commercial Truck Insurance Offered by Insurance Companies

-This insurance is helpful if the driver or trucking company doesn’t own the attached trailers to the truck.
+This insurance is helpful if the driver, motor truck insurance, carrier rental insurance, or trucking company doesn’t own the attached trailers to the motor carrier or truck.

 What Is the Average Cost of Commercial Truck Insurance?